 - GASTROINTESTINAL, such as food allergies, peptic ulcer, chronic diarrhea, constipation, indigestion, gastrointestinal weakness, anorexia, and gastritis

-- URINARY SYSTEM DISORDERS, including stress, incontinence
+- URINARY SYSTEM DISORDERS, including stress, incontinence and urinary tract infections

 - GYNECOLOGICAL, such as irregular, heavy, or painful menstruation, infertility in women and men, breach births, and premenstrual syndrome

 - RESPIRATORY, such as emphysema, sinusitis, asthma, allergies, and bronchitis

 - DISORDERS OF THE BONES, MUSCLES, JOINTS, AND NERVOUS SYSTEM, such as arthritis, migraine headaches, neuralgia, insomnia, dizziness, and low back, neck, knee, and shoulder pain

 - CIRCULATORY DISORDERS, such as hypertension, angina pectoris, arteriosclerosis and anemia

 - EMOTIONAL AND PSYCHOLOGICAL, including depression and anxiety

 - ADDICTIONS, alcohol, nicotine, drugs